autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 # 7-6
 - Work done by conservative forces depend on X<sub>f</sub> and X<sub>i</sub>l only not path taken
 	- Ex: F<sub>g</sub> and F<sub>s</sub>
-- nonconservative force: any force that does nonzero W
+- nonconservative force: any force that does nonzero W<sub>net</sub> on a round trip or req. internal energy
+- U is used to describe conservative interactions w/ obj/s